InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Experimental Results

-\textbf{Evaulation.} For the video camera control tasks, we assess performance using a comprehensive set of metrics: measurement consistency metrics - measurement PSNR, LPIPS, SSIM, source consistency metrics - DINO distance~\cite{caron2021emerging}, Fréchet Video Distance (FVD), and general video quality metrics - subject consistency, temporal flickering, motion smoothness, and overall consistency from VBench~\cite{huang2024vbench++}.
+For video camera control task, we assess performance using a comprehensive set of metrics: measurement consistency - PSNR, LPIPS, SSIM, source consistency - DINO distance~\cite{caron2021emerging}, Fréchet Video Distance (FVD), and general video quality - subject consistency, temporal flickering, motion smoothness, and overall consistency from VBench~\cite{huang2024vbench++}.
 The measurement consistency metric was compared by the warped video, frame by frame.
 DINO and FVD were calculated by reference to the source video datasets.
-For video inpainting tasks, we additionally evaluate the generated videos with the editing text-alignment metrics: VLM (see appendix \ref{sec:vllm} for details), Clip Score~\cite{radford2021learning} and Pick Score~\cite{kirstain2023pickapicopendatasetuser}.
+For video inpainting tasks, we additionally evaluate the generated videos with the editing text-alignment metrics: VLM (see appendix \ref{sec:vllm} for details), CLIP Score~\cite{radford2021learning}, and Pick Score~\cite{kirstain2023pickapicopendatasetuser}.